-Yes is NOW on the road touring a new album called Heaven And Earth.
-I reviewed it for Classic Rock Radio (Dot EU) a week or two ago.
+Yes is NOW on the road touring a new album called, Yes – Heaven And Earth.
+I reviewed it for Classic Rock Radio (UK) a week, or two ago.
 Their setlist is a celebration of its past and a solid presentation of some new material.
 My only wish would be that they play MORE tracks than two from Heaven & Earth the next time around on tour.
 And for the third time, let me write about the evening.

 Photo: Steve Howe (background) – Chris Squire